Dilley's ICE Facility

 For-Profit Incarceration

-Incarceration and neglect.
-As long as we get paid, we will "follow orders" no matter what the cost to the detainees.
+Human beings trading on misery and neglect.
+As long as they get paid, they continue to "follow orders" no matter what the cost to the detainees.

 Did You Know?